RescueSocial/Hollywood_Disinformation_Amber-Depp-Musk/Subjective Preliminary Claims/ReadMe.md

 - Social connects with the Technology and Data.</b>

 ### <b>Background Interpretations of Sources:</b> <br>
-It is clear that multiple layers of companies and services are used against Amber Heard.
-The modus operendi is clearly presented to us as ethical independent parties.

 The main articles we based our studies on were on <a href="https://go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf">"Disinformation in the Private Sector: The Price of Influence"</a> and <a href="https://gadgets360.com/social-networking/news/devumi-a-firm-that-sells-fake-twitter-followers-to-be-probed-by-new-york-attorney-general-1805985">Devumi</a> bots - where public figures had millions of false followers and made copies of other people's biographies and personas.